 Similarly, having to design a product from scratch is tough work, an intimidating challenge, error-prone, and something most users cannot do.
 There is a reason they are not professional product designers.

-easier to make changes to an existing template than to create something from the bottom up
+It is much easier to make changes to an existing template than to create something from the bottom up.

 If you provide too many designs, the initial choice process will be overwhelming and become a usability problem in itself.